phenomecentre/nPYc-Toolbox/docs/tutorial.rst

 Additional files (for example, the raw LC-MS data files) can be found in `Metabolights <https://www.ebi.ac.uk/metabolights/MTBLS694>`_

-Preprocessing and quality control of NMR data with the nPYc-Toolbox
+Preprocessing and Quality Control of NMR Data with the nPYc-Toolbox
 ===================================================================

 This tutorial demonstrates how to use the NMR data processing modules of the nPYc-Toolbox, to import and perform some basic preprocessing and quality control of NMR data, and to output a final high quality dataset ready for data modeling.